A Ranking Representation of Optimal Sequential Search: The Weitzman Model and the Optimal Search Rules

-With purchase and reservation values defined, \cite{weitzman1979optimal} proposes four Optimal Search Rules that describe the optimal solution to the optimization problem in Equation \ref{eq:dp}.
-These rules are constructed in a stepwise manner and fully leverage the information embedded in the observed search sequence. \begin{enumerate} \item Optimal Ranking: Products are inspected in decreasing order of reservation values; that is, the reservation value of each product inspected earlier is greater than that of any product inspected later.
+Equation \eqref{eq:rv} defines $\bar{u}$ implicitly.
+Since the right-hand side is monotonically decreasing in $\bar{u}$, ranging from infinity to zero, a unique solution exists, denoted by $z_{ij}$ and defined as the \textbf{\textit{reservation value}} of product $j$ for consumer $i$.
+This reservation value depends only on the search cost $c_{ij}$ and the pre-inspection distribution of $u_{ij}$.

+With purchase and reservation values defined and Assumptions 1 and 2 made, \cite{weitzman1979optimal} proposes a set of stepwise policies, known as ``Pandora’s Rules,'' to describe the optimal solution to Equation \eqref{eq:dp}.
+We restate them below using the terminology of this paper:

+SELECTION RULE: \textit{If a product is to be inspected, it should be the uninspected product with the highest reservation value. }

+STOPPING RULE: \textit{Terminate search whenever the maximum purchase value of inspected products exceeds the reservation value of every uninspected product. }

+Existing studies often reformulate ``Pandora’s Rules'' into four optimal rules, each expressed as a set of inequalities involving reservation and purchase values.
+Together, these rules capture how decisions are made sequentially in an optimal Weitzman-style sequential search process.\footnote{For simplicity and consistency, we assume that there are no ties among actions or values throughout the paper.} \begin{enumerate} \item Optimal Ranking: The consumer inspects products in decreasing order of reservation values, so each previously inspected product has a higher reservation value than any inspected later.

-Under the Optimal Ranking rule, the inspection order $\mathcal{R}_i$ corresponds to the descending order of reservation values among inspected products.
-Products not in $S_i$ are indexed as $J+1, J+2, \ldots$, also in descending order of their reservation values.
-Any uninspected product is thus assigned an index $k > J$. \item Optimal Continuing: The consumer continues inspecting when the maximum purchase value among already inspected products is smaller than the maximum reservation value among products not yet inspected.
+With Optimal Ranking, we index products not in $\mathcal{S}_i$ as $J+1, J+2, \ldots$ in descending order of their reservation values.
+Hence, any uninspected product is assigned an index $k > J$. \item Optimal Continuing: The consumer continues inspecting if the highest reservation value among uninspected products is larger than the highest purchase value among inspected ones.

-\item Optimal Stopping: The consumer stops inspecting when the maximum purchase value among inspected products exceeds the maximum reservation value among products not yet inspected.
+\item Optimal Stopping: The consumer stops inspecting when the maximum purchase value among inspected products is smaller than the highest reservation value among uninspected ones.

-\item Optimal Purchasing: The consumer purchases product $h$ if and only if it has the largest purchase value among all inspected products.
+\item Optimal Purchasing: The consumer purchases the product with the highest purchase value among all inspected ones.

 \end{enumerate}